-- A teacher with no Dependants would be entitled to the allowance in Column A, even if the teacher has a spouse who is not a Dependant. - A teacher with a dependent spouse and no dependent children would be entitled to the allowance in Column B only. - A teacher with no dependent spouse and one dependent child would be entitled to the allowances in both Columns B and C. - A teacher (with or without) a dependent spouse and with two dependent children would be entitled to the allowance in Column B, in addition to the allowance in Column C for each child (ie x2). - In the case of two employees who are married couple with two children, Spouse A would be entitled to the allowance in Column B, in addition to the allowance in Column C for each child (ie x2), while Spouse B would be entitled to the allowance in Column A only.

-NB: ITAS allowances will be reviewed each year and adjusted in accordance with the Queensland Government Locality Allowance
+- A teacher with no Dependants would be entitled to the allowance in Column A, even if the teacher has a spouse who is not a Dependant. - A teacher with a dependent spouse and no dependent children would be entitled to the allowance in Column B only. - A teacher with no dependent spouse and one dependent child would be entitled to the allowances in both Columns B and C. - A teacher (with or without) a dependent spouse and with two dependent children would be entitled to the allowance in Column B, in addition to the allowance in Column C for each child (ie x2). - In the case of two employees who are married couple with two children, Spouse A would be entitled to the allowance in Column B, in addition to the allowance in Column C for each child (ie x2), while Spouse B would be entitled to the allowance in Column A only. - The definition of "Dependant" is provided in clause S4.2.1 (c). - NB: ITAS allowances will be reviewed each year and adjusted in accordance with the Queensland Government Locality Allowance